-- Create a new model for bringing together state, regional, and for-profit and non-profit agencies to address the large-scale challenges in Southern Nevada, with a particular focus on education, health, social services, and the information technology requirements within these sectors.
+Create a new model for bringing together state, regional, and for-profit and non-profit agencies to address the large-scale challenges in Southern Nevada, with a particular focus on education, health, social services, economic development, governance, and nonprofits.

 The Lincy Institute will provide direct services to community partners in the form of: